 Do you think of yourself asking these questions?
 Of course you do.
 This is common when you are making the big decision of selecting a dog.

-4 weeks they are engaging each other during the short waking moments, by 5 weeks they are fully mobile and very interested in what is going on around them and at 6-8 weeks they appear very outgoing and genuinely want to make friends with humans!
-They are playing with each other; sometimes it gets so loud I can’t hear the TV!
+At 4 weeks of age, they are engaging each other during the short waking moments.
+At this stage they are learning about their environment and starting to learn about toys.
+By 5 weeks of age, they are fully mobile and very interested in what is going on around them.
+They are starting to enjoy playing with one another and their toys.
+At 6-8 weeks of age, they appear very outgoing and genuinely want to make friends with humans!
+They are playing, and running around their space with their litter mates.
+Sometimes it gets so loud we can’t hear the TV!
 THIS IS PERSONALITY at this age.
-With a litter this age, I am looking for this “inter-reaction”—it is the building block to the next stage of maturity.
-Often there is a quiet one, standing watching a game of “tug-o-war”.
-This does not mean that pup has no personality.
+With a litter this age, we are looking for this “inter-reaction”—it is the building block to the next stage of maturity.

-I have all too often seen this behavior pattern change in the next week to strongly confident or evolve into a fabulous easy going playmate for young kids.
-It always strikes me as funny when a buyer stands looking for the most outgoing pup in a litter—–maybe they read it somewhere or in “human” terms they see this pup as growing to be a real “go getter” as an adult.
+We have all too often seen this behavior pattern change in the next week to strongly confident, or evolve into a fabulous easy going playmate for young kids.
+It always strikes us as funny when a buyer stands looking for the most outgoing pup in a litter—–maybe they read it somewhere or in “human” terms they see this pup as growing to be a real “go getter” as an adult.
 STOP and think about that——you are looking at a baby in the “appropriate age litter activity” suddenly you see the pup at age 2!
 You have NOT added in your lifestyle, or your children’s personalities.
-All that will impact the pup AND the pup will adapt to perhaps another dog or a cat in the house, or an elderly family member that lives with you.
+All that will impact the puppy AND the puppy will adapt to perhaps another dog or a cat in the house, or an elderly family member that lives with you.